cyberway/cyberway.documentation/devportal/system_contracts/cyber.domain_contract.md

 >  The actions of the `cyber.domain` smart contract were originally intended for the distribution of domain names at auction.
 Later to this group of actions were added other actions, including such as creating a domain, transferring a domain, linking (or unlinking) a domain, declaring names used in transactions and creating a user name.

 ### The checkwin action
-The `checkwin` action is used to register a domain name owner (a winner) at auction.
-This action does not require a special call and is called automatically with a certain periodic.
+The `checkwin` action is used to check a domain name owner (a winner) at auction.
+This action does not require a special call and is called automatically when someone calls `biddomain` or `biddmrefund`.

 The `checkwin` action has the following form:
 ```cpp
 [[eosio::action]] void checkwin();
 ```
 This action has no input parameters.
-One has to have `cyber.domain` smart contract rights to call this action.
+This action does not require any rights to call.

 ### The biddomain action
 The `biddomain` action allows an account to bid at the auction.
 The action has the following form: